 BITs and investment protections in FTAs represent a codification of and enhancement to the general protections for investors found in international law.
 Absent a BIT or FTA, an investor would have no forum to pursue an international law claim against the UK - but the investor's government might be willing to pursue diplomatic and other remedies.
 That is particularly the case where the investor is itself owned by, or closely associated with, the government - as would, for example, be the case for sovereign wealth funds.
+Particular difficulties may arise with Northern Ireland Electricity, which is owned by a company controlled by the Republic of Ireland.

 Hence nationalisation for less than full market value could have consequences for the Government beyond the merely legal.